Alê Falcone

-Alexey Fernandes Falcone (born 3 August 1990, in São Bernardo do Campo) is a Brazilian futsal player.
+Alexey Fernandes Falcone (born 3 August 1990) is a Brazilian futsal player.
 He plays as a goalkeeper for Giti Pasand.
 People usually call him (Alê Falcone).

-He started futsal with Augusta 1986, then he played for some Brazilian clubs such as Carlos Barbosa and Palmeiras.
-He joined to Giti Pasand in September 2018.
+He started futsal in August 1986, then he played for some Brazilian clubs such as Carlos Barbosa and Palmeiras.
+He joined Giti Pasand in September 2018.
 He made his debut against Hyper Shahr Shahin Shahr on 31 October 2018.
 He caught a penalty in that match.

 Honours

 Winner the Liga Nacional de Futsal with Carlos Barbosa in 2015.
+Winner the Liga Nacional de Futsal with Atlântico de Erechim in 2023.